Estonian passport: History

-Estonian passports were issued throughout the country's occupation by the Estonian consulate in New York.
+Estonian passports were issued throughout the country's occupation in the years 1940–1991 by the Estonian consulate in New York.
 Passports were again issued in Estonia in 1991, shortly after the country regained its independence from the Soviet Union.
 A machine-readable passport type was introduced on 1 February 2002.

 Application

 Within Estonia, the Citizenship and Migration Board (until 2010) and Police and Border Guard Board (since 2010), and overseas by Estonian foreign representations abroad are responsible for the issuing and renewing of Estonian passports.

 Physical appearance

 In conformity with the standard European Union design, Estonian passports are burgundy, with the Estonian Coat of arms emblazoned in the centre of the front cover.
 The words "EUROOPA LIIT" (European Union) and "EESTI" (Estonia) are inscribed above the coat of arms and the word "PASS" (Passport) is inscribed below the coat of arms.
 Estonian passports have the standard biometric symbol at the bottom.